nwon24/nlp/nlp.md

 of each piece of input is done by 'cells.'
-The idea behind a RNN is that each cell accepts the next piece of input and produces an output called the 'hidden state' that is then fed into the next cell, taking into account its memory of what has occured in the previous time steps.
+The idea behind a RNN is that each cell accepts the next piece of input and produces an output called the 'hidden state' that is then fed into the next cell, taking into account its memory of what has occurred in the previous time steps.
 As with CNNs, the output of the recurrent layers is fed into a dense layer that spits out the output required by the network.